 TABLE OF CONTENTS

-- Integrate with SCM and Build System to discover Release Artifacts
+- Integrate Build Pipeline to discover Release Artifacts

 - Release Artifact details

-This article explains the Release Artifacts page which shows details of all the release artifacts created in the CI/CD build systems.
+This article explains the Release Artifacts page which shows details of all the release artifacts created in the CI/CD pipeline.

 In the Supply Chain Security module, from the left menu, when you select Release Artifacts, you will see the Release Artifacts page as shown below.